AngleProtocol/angle-docs/borrowing-module/vaults/settlement.md

 # Vault Settlement

 As in the Core module, the Borrowing module has a settlement mechanism to stop unsustainable vault types and pay back users.
 Its goal is to ensure that agTokens issued through this module are **always backed by collateral**.
+It does so by letting users swap their tokens against collateral at oracle value.

 ## Idea
 The vault settlement should be used only in extreme cases, for example when vaults from a specific [`VaultManager`](/borrowing-module/glossary.md) contract start to be under-collateralized and liquidator stop liquidating unhealthy positions.